-In this guide you’ll learn how to archive a wide varitey of document types in SharePoint by converting them to the PDF/A format.
-This guide can be used in SharePoint Online or On-premises deployments.
+In this guide, you’ll learn how to archive a wide variety of document types in SharePoint by converting them to the PDF/A format.
+This guide can be used in SharePoint Online or on-premises deployments.

-PDF/A aims to produce files with static content that can therefore be visually reproduced completely precisely today and in many years time.
+PDF/A aims to produce files with static content that can be precisely reproduced both today and in the future.
 Files that are subject to long-term archiving should work regardless of the device or operating system used.
-The future usability of PDF/A files must also be guaranteed in a manufacturer-independent manner – and this includes Adobe.
-PDF/A is a ‘complete’ format.
-This means that PDF files that comply with the PDF/A standard are complete in themselves and use no external references or non-PDF data.
+The future usability of PDF/A files must also be guaranteed in a manufacturer-independent manner, and this includes Adobe.
+PDF/A is a “complete” format, which means that PDF files that comply with the PDF/A standard are complete on their own and use no external references or non-PDF data.
 The PDF/A-1 standard is based on PDF/A specification 1.4, which means that it works within the technical scope of the functions available in Acrobat 5.

-A range of rules must be observed when generating PDF/A files in order to meet the goals named above.
-For example, when generating PDF/A, it is important to embed all fonts and clearly specify all colors.
+A range of rules must be observed when generating PDF/A files to meet these goals.
+For example, when generating PDF/A files, it’s important to embed all fonts and clearly specify all colors.
 Forms, comments, and notes are only permitted to a limited extent.
 Compression is allowed as a general rule, but LZW and JPEG2000 are excluded.
-Transparent objects and layers (Optional Content Groups) are not permitted.
-PDF/A uses rules for metadata that are based on XMP (Extensible Metadata Platform).
-Finally, a PDF/A file must identify itself as such.
+Transparent objects and layers (optional content groups) aren’t permitted.
+PDF/A uses rules for metadata that are based on the Extensible Metadata Platform (XMP).
+A PDF/A file must also identify itself as such.

-Please note that you need the OCR and PDF/A Archiving Add-On add-on license in addition to a valid PDF Converter for SharePoint On-Premises or PDF Converter Server Platform License in order to use this functionality.
+Please note that to use this functionality, you need the [OCR and PDF/A Archiving] add-on license, in addition to a valid PDF Converter for SharePoint On-Premises or PDF Converter Services license.

 There are as many PDF/A validators as there are interpretations of the specification.
 The validator we use internally for testing purposes is the one that comes with Adobe Acrobat Pro X.

-In the screenshot below you can see the validation results of a PowerPoint file that was converted to PDF by the Muhimbi PDF Converter and subsequently post processed for output as PDF/A1b.
-As you can see it validates perfectly well.
+In the screenshot below, you can see the validation results of a PowerPoint file that was converted to PDF by the Muhimbi PDF Converter and subsequently post-processed for output as a PDF/A1b file.
+As you can see, it validates successfully.
 The same is true for conversion to PDF/A2b.

-The validator checks many rules including important ones such as font embedding, but also rules that are perhaps not so important like the fact that the Modification Date stored in the PDF is exactly the same as the one stored in the XMP meta-data.
+The validator checks many rules, including important ones such as font embedding, but also rules that are perhaps not so important, like the fact that the modification date stored in the PDF must be exactly the same as the one stored in the XMP metadata.

-Muhimbi’s range of PDF Conversion products, including the PDF Converter for SharePoint On-Premises and the PDF Converter Server Platform, has provided some level of PDF/A support since the very beginning.
-This has now been built into our web service’s object model.
+Muhimbi’s range of PDF conversion products — including PDF Converter for SharePoint On-Premises and the PDF Converter Services — has provided some level of PDF/A support since being launched.
+Support for PDF/A has since been built into our web service’s object model.

 The converters that support PDF/A1b (not PDF/A2b) natively are:

-From Version 5.2 of the Converter, it allows any PDF file to be post processed and converted to PDF/A1b.
+Starting with version 5.2 of the converter, any PDF file can be post-processed and converted to PDF/A1b.

-As of version 7.0, Muhimbi’s PDF Converter also supports the PDF/A2b standard.
+As of version 7.0, PDF Converter also supports the PDF/A2b standard.

-Before we start building the workflow, ensure all prerequisites are in place.
-It is also assumed that the reader has some knowledge of building Workflows using Nintex Workflow.
+Before you start building the workflow, ensure all prerequisites are in place.
+This guide assumes you have some knowledge of building workflows using Nintex workflow.

-Make sure the PDF Converter for SharePoint On-Premises version 4.1 (or newer) is installed.
+Install PDF Converter for SharePoint On-Premises version 4.1 or newer.

-If you intend to carry out PDF/A post processing, please configure Ghostscript as per the section Configuring the Muhimbi PDF Converter to use PDF/A.
+If you intend to carry out PDF/A post-processing, configure Ghostscript as explained in the next section.

-The Muhimbi PDF Converter relies on 3rd party software to carry out the PDF/A post processing step.
-Fortunately this software is free to download and install for both individuals and organizations.
-The actual use of the software is less than trivial, but our software takes care of all the complexities.
+Muhimbi PDF Converter relies on third-party software to carry out the PDF/A post-processing step.
+This software is free to download and install for both individuals and organizations.

-Download the latest GPL Release from the Ghostscript website.
-Depending on your hardware and operating system, you will need to download either the 32 or 64 bit version.
-Muhimbi has tested the PDF/A1b post processing with versions 9.04 and later.
+Download the latest AGPL release from the Ghostscript website.
+Depending on your hardware and operating system, you’ll need to download either the 32- or 64-bit version.
+Muhimbi has tested PDF/A1b post-processing with versions 9.04 and later.
 PDF/A2b requires Ghostscript 9.06 or later.

-Install Ghostscript in a location of your choice on every server that runs the Muhimbi Conversion Service.
-If you accept the default location, or the default location on a different drive, then the Muhimbi PDF Converter will automatically detect Ghostscript’s file path.
+Install Ghostscript in the location of your choice on every server that runs the Muhimbi conversion service.
+If you accept the default location, Muhimbi PDF Converter will automatically detect Ghostscript’s file path.

 Change the following settings if needed:

-Ghostscript.Path: Leave the path empty to auto detect the path.
-When manually specifying the path include the executable as well, e.g. "E:\Program Files\gs\gs9.04\bin\gswin64c.exe"
+Ghostscript.Path — Leave the path empty to auto-detect the path.
+When manually specifying the path, include the executable as well, e.g.

-ConversionSettings.ForcePDFProfile: Override the web service’s ConversionSettings.PDFProfile value during conversion.
-Leave empty to use the setting specified in the web service call.
-Accepted values are members of the Muhimbi.DocumentConverter.WebService.Data.PDFProfile enumeration or an empty string.
-For example: 'PDF_1_5' (Use PDF Version 1.5) or 'PDF_A1B' (Use the PDF/A standard for long term archiving).
+ConversionSettings.PDFProfilevalue during conversion.
+Leave this empty to use the setting specified in the web service call.
+Accepted values are members of the

-If you don’t directly interact with Muhimbi’s Web Services interface, but rather use the SharePoint Front End functionality that comes with the PDF Converter for SharePoint, e.g. workflow activities or manual PDF Conversion, then you MUST set the ForcePDFProfile configuration value to PDF_A1B or PDF_A2B.
-Please note that this is a global switch that forces all functionality provided by our product to output in PDF/A format.
-This may have side effects when applying PDF Security.
-When using SharePoint Workflows you can also specify the PDF Profile on a conversion by conversion basis, see this post.
+ForcePDFProfile configuration value to PDF_A1B or PDF_A2B.
+Note that this is a global switch that forces all functionality provided by our product to output in PDF/A format.
+This may have side effects when applying PDF security.
+When using SharePoint workflows, you can also specify the PDF profile on a conversion-by-conversion basis.
+For more information, see this post.

-Sample code to convert PDF Documents to PDF/A using our web services interface can be found here.
-If you don’t wish to use Ghostscript, or if your organization already uses a different PDF to PDF/A converter that you wish to integrate with, then please contact us.
+Sample code to convert PDF documents to PDF/A using our web services interface can be found here.
+If you don’t want to use Ghostscript, or if your organization already uses a different PDF-to-PDF/A converter that you want to integrate with, contact us.